 - It’s an old wives’ tale that leaving the avocado pit in half an avocado or guacamole will keep it from browning.
 What does work is to lightly press plastic wrap on to it to minimize its contact with air.

-- Store your flour in the freezer to keep it fresh and avoid any icky bug infestations.
+- Store your flour in the freezer to help keep it fresh and avoid any icky bug infestations.

 5 ways to stretch cleaning supplies